rainchat/rainchat/README.md

 - [Project 1](https://github.com/yourusername/project1): Brief description of what this project is about.
 - [Project 2](https://github.com/yourusername/project2): Brief description of what this project is about.
 - [Project 3](https://github.com/yourusername/project3): Brief description of what this project is about.

+I'm always looking to learn and improve, so feel free to reach out if you have any questions or just want to chat about tech! 😊